yanagiis/yo-kernel/README.md

 ## yo-kernel

 yo is toy kernel just for practice.
-For now, this kernel is designed for cortex-m4f.
+For now, yo is designed for cortex-m4f.

+### Progress

+0.01 %

 ### Goals